proinfocus/CodeGenerator/README.md

 # CodeGenerator
-A web based code generator based on the template you supply
+A web based code generator based on the template you supply.
+It can be used for any purpose Coding or otherwise.

 ### How to use?